deephealthproject/pyeddl/docs/source/installation.rst

 Binary installation with pip
 ----------------------------

-Since PyEDDL version 0.7.0, we started uploading binary wheels for some platforms and Python versions.
+Recent PyEDDL versions offer binary wheels for some platforms and Python versions.
 Currently these support:

 * Linux (x86_64)
 * Python 3.6, 3.7, 3.8
-* EDDL/PyEDDL *not* compiled for GPU, with ONNX support

 If a binary wheel is available for your system, you can install PyEDDL *without* installing EDDL first, by simply running::